 Installation comes in two forms: self-installation and professional installation.
 When you choose self-installation, you’re avoiding the higher costs of professional installation but you will need to pay for equipment fees.
 For professional installation, these fees can range from $0 to in Honolulu.
 A way for you to avoid these fees is to purchase a bundle with a promotion that waives them.
 Be sure to inquire about the set up process and which installation is easiest for you with a representative.

 How much data do you need for your home or business internet in Honolulu?

 With a large tourism economy, Honolulu appeals to both residents and business owners.
 Keeping this in mind, you’ll want to determine if data caps will work for you when you sign up for internet service in Honolulu.
-Hawaiian Telcom have data caps between 10 GB to no data cap.
-Spectrum and Viasat Internet (formerly Exede) do not have data caps with their plans.
+Spectrum have data caps between 10 GB to no data cap.
+Viasat Internet and Hawaiian Telcom do not have data caps with their plans.